 Healthy eating and active living messages are far more effective for children if adults model the behaviors themselves.
 Research has shown that positive role modeling by adult caretakers correlates with an increased interest in food and less fussiness in eating healthy foods.Â² Most importantly, adults who understand the importance of their role in developing childrenâ€™s healthy behaviors can help ensure the lifelong health of the children they serve.Â³

-This is what our Pledge the Practice, Pass the Policy Initiative is all about: modeling healthy behaviors in institutional settings to change norms among both staff and the families with young children that they serve.
+This is what our Pledge the Practice, Pass the Policy (referred to as 4Ps) Initiative is all about: modeling healthy behaviors in institutional settings to change norms among both staff and the families with young children that they serve.

 We understand that organizational policy change isn’t always easy.
 That’s why Healthy & Active Before 5 will provide a $500 mini-grant to agencies that pass new healthy policies.
 The mini-grant funds may be spent on items which either support the implementation of the agencies new healthy policy, or support the goals of the HAB45 Action Plan in other ways.
 For instance, you might want to buy reusable water pitchers, a comfortable chair for a new breastfeeding space, or indoor play equipment appropriate for young children.
 You choose what would be most helpful to your agency.

 Healthy & Active Before 5 also offers Deepening Implementation mini-grants of $250 for our partners who have previously adopted 4Ps policies.
 We want to make sure your policies keep going strong!
 Contact us for more information.